wbc3rd/Riviera-Docs/docs/source/setting_up_anaconda.rst

 What is an Anaconda Environment?
 --------------------------------
 An **Anaconda environment** is like a separate workspace for your programs.
-Imagine you're working on different science experiments—you wouldn’t want your materials to mix up and cause confusion.
-Anaconda environments keep software and tools organized so you don’t run into problems when working on different projects.
+Imagine you're working on different science experiments—you wouldn't want your materials to mix up and cause confusion.
+Anaconda environments keep software and tools organized so you don't run into problems when working on different projects.

 Each environment acts like its own **mini-lab**, where you can install specific tools and packages without affecting anything else on your computer.

 Why Are Anaconda Environments Important?
 ----------------------------------------
 - **Prevents Conflicts:** Some programs need different versions of Python or packages.
 Without environments, installing new tools could accidentally break your existing work.
-- **Keeps Projects Organized:** Each project has its own setup, so you don’t mix tools meant for one task with another.
+- **Keeps Projects Organized:** Each project has its own setup, so you don't mix tools meant for one task with another.
 - **Easy to Share:** You can save and share an environment with others, making collaboration easier.
 - **Safe Experimentation:** You can test new software without risking your main system.